 These duties include keeping accurate and up-to-date records of foreign nationals working for you, as well as monitoring and reporting certain migrant activities, such as non-attendance, non-compliance or disappearance.

-Appendix A Sponsor Licence: Do I risk penalty if I fail to comply?
+Appendix A Sponsor Licence: Do I risk a penalty if I fail to comply?

 When you are granted sponsorship status, you will be placed on the register of sponsors and given an “A” licence rating.